 Coast Watchers Memorial in Wellington

-In 2014, a memorial to the Gilbert Islands coast watchers was unveiled in Wellington.
-(Watch video)
+In 2014, a memorial to the Gilbert Islands coast watchers was unveiled at New Zealand Post House in Wellington by 94-year-old John Jones, the last surviving Gilbert Islands Coast Watcher, and Governor-General Sir Jerry Mateparae.

 Gillespie, O.A.
 (1952).
 Chapter 8 – The Coastwatchers, Part of: The official history of New Zealand in the Second World War 1939–1945.
 Wellington, Historical Publications Branch.
 Retrieved from New Zealand Electronic Text Collection, University of Victoria.